When the Riley School of Irish Music started in January of 1996,

 developing their ears.

-We also encourage students to bring some kind of
+We recommend students bring some kind of

 recording device to class.
 This can be anything from a

-small dictating machine, to a portable tape recorder
+small dictating machine, to an MP3 recorder

 to record and listen to at home as you practice.